-"The key to a good network is to put bicycle lanes where people want to go, not just where it's easy to build them," says Jon Orcutt, a former policy director of the New York City Department of Transportation and the current advocacy director at TransitCenter.
+"The key to a good network is to put bicycle lanes where people want to go, not just where it's easy to build them," says Jon Orcutt, a former policy director of the New York City Department of Transportation turned advocacy director at TransitCenter.

 Ideally, transportation planners of the past would have planned for pedestrians and bicyclists when creating roadways for cars and other motorized vehicles.
 In communities that now have Complete Streets policies in which the needs of all roadway users are considered, such forward thinking is happening.
 But creative street-level solutions are available for places where the infrastructure is pretty much set in stone.
 Here are a few: